haritha28/HarikumarGuptaKyal/README.md

-*This README file will be updated as per improvements made in the project schedule by team members to meet the deadline*
+*This README file will be updated as per improvements made in the project schedule by team members to meet the deadline* *Note: The correspondong files will be committed to the github after a final draft of each file is made.
+We are also trying to make a merge between our google drive folder to github, if possible.*